-Thomas G. Cupillari ’60 Observatory, located a short drive from our La Plume campus, promotes an understanding of the night sky along with a general knowledge of astronomy for the students and staff of Keystone College and the general public of Northeast Pennsylvania.
+The Thomas G. Cupillari ’60 Observatory, located a short drive from our La Plume campus in Fleetville, PA, promotes an understanding of the night sky along with a general knowledge of astronomy for the Keystone College community and the general public.

 Whether you’re taking an astronomy course or just interested in the night sky, the observatory at Keystone College offers a unique, hands-on learning experience.
 Observing the night sky and finding objects using a telescope will help open the wonders of the universe.
 Whatever your ambitions in astronomy, we can help you get started.

 The Keystone College Thomas G. Cupillari ’60 Observatory programs offer an observation of the night sky through the telescopes.
 The scheduled programs are provided as a community service and are free of charge.
 No registration required.

 The Thomas G. Cupillari ’60 Observatory will be open from 1:30-5 p.m. on April 8, 2024 for the 95% partial solar eclipse.
 A brief discussion on safely viewing the sun will be offered before the eclipse.
 Observatory staff remind viewers to never stare at the sun without scopes or binocular unless they have solar filters.
 Scopes with solar filters and solar eclipse glasses will be provided to program attendees.

 In the event of cloudy weather, a live stream of the eclipse will be available inside the classroom.

 The eclipse begins at 2:08 p.m. and ends at 4:35 p.m.
 The maximum coverage is at 3:23 p.m.